 We received a question recently that made us realize that we hadn't covered the topic of audio latency.
 Not only had we not covered it clearly, but we hadn't touched on it at all.
-And that explains why we received a question that didn't really make sense.
+And that explains why we received a question that didn't really make sense, related to microphone delay.

 You'll see why as we correct the misconception and explain latency in haste.
 You can also check our deeper, longer exploration of audio latency that we've written since offering this reply.